 Characterization of Toxin Synthesis Pathways in Toxic Dinoflagellates

 Project Status: This project began in October 2005 and is projected to be completed in September 2015

 During the past 25 years, the abundance, range, and variety of harmful algal blooms (HABs) and their toxins have been increasing, impacting human and marine animal health through consumption of contaminated shellfish, finfish, and water or aerosol exposure.
 HAB dinoflagellate algae make some of the most potent toxins on Earth, yet little is known about why or how they produce these compounds.
 Our objective is to understand the pathways by which toxins are produced in dinoflagellates.

 Why We Care

-Potent toxins produced by marine dinoflagellates cause more than 60,000 intoxication incidents per year with a 1.5% mortality rate, worldwide.
+Potent toxins produced by marine dinoflagellates cause more than 60,000 intoxication incidents per year with a 1.5 percent mortality rate, worldwide.
 The majority of dinoflagellate toxins adversely affecting human health are polyketides, natural organic compounds consisting of long carbon chains with oxygen-containing rings and synthesized by complex proteins known as polyketide synthases (PKS).

 Identifying how these compounds are made in dinoflagellates will provide tools for understanding their regulation and function, monitoring toxin biosynthesis, and for implementing management strategies aimed at reducing human health impacts and local economies.
 Like bacterial PKS used to produce many antibiotics, dinoflagellate PKS may ultimately help develop therapeutics in human medicine.

 What We Are Doing